Nagapattinam Junction railway station

-Nagapattinam Junction (station code: NGT) is a junction railway station serving the town of Nagapattinam in Tamil Nadu, India.
+Nagapattinam Junction (station code: NGT) is an NSG–4 category Indian railway station in Tiruchirappalli railway division of Southern Railway zone.
+It is a junction railway station serving the town of Nagapattinam in Tamil Nadu, India.

-Jurisdiction

-It belongs to the Tiruchirappalli railway division of the Southern Railway zone in Nagapattinam district in Tamil Nadu.
-The station code is NGT.

 Location and layout

 The railway station is located off the Nethaji Road, Tata Nagar, of Nagapattinam.
 The nearest bus depot is located in Nagapattinam while the nearest airport is situated 110 km away in Tiruchirappalli.

 Lines

 The station is connected via branch line to historic main line that connects Chennai with places like Tiruchirappalli Jn, Thanjavur Jn, Thiruvarur Jn, Rameswaram, etc. An additional line branches out north-bound to Karaikal via Nagore.